Technigo/project-music-releases/README.md

 ## To learn this week 🧠

 - How to write React components
-- How to use .map to iterate over an array of data and mount many components
+- How to use <code> .map </code>to iterate over an array of data and mount many components
 - ow to use React props to feed information to components
 - How to structure React projects into small chunks